An approximation theorem of Runge type for kernels of certain non-elliptic partial differential operators: Introduction

 \section{Introduction}

 From Runge's classical theorem on rational approximation it follows that for open subsets $X_1\subseteq X_2$ of the complex plane $\C$ every function holomorphic in $X_1$ can be approximated uniformly on compact subsets of $X_1$ by functions which are holomorphic in $X_2$ if and only if $\C\backslash X_1$ has no compact connected component which is contained in $X_2$.
-This approximation theorem has been generalized independently by Lax \cite{Lax1956} and Malgrange \cite{Malgrange1955} from holomorphic functions, i.e.\ functions in the kernel of the Cauchy-Riemann operator, to kernels of elliptic constant coefficient partial differential operators $P(D)$.
+This approximation theorem has been generalized independently by Lax \cite{Lax1956} and Malgrange \cite{Malgrange1955} from holomorphic functions, i.e.\ functions in the kernel of the Cauchy-Riemann operator, to kernels of elliptic constant coefficient partial differential operators $P(D)$ and has been generalized further to kernels of elliptic differential operators with variable coefficients by Browder \cite{Browder1962}.
+Since then, very little improvement has been achieved in generalizing these approximation results to kernels of non-elliptic linear partial differential operators.
 The analogue approximation problem for the kernel of the heat operator with open subsets $X_1$ and $X_2$ of $\R^d$ has been investigated by Jones for the special case of $X_2=\R^d$ \cite{Jones1975} and by Diaz \cite{Diaz1980} for arbitrary $X_2$.
 However, as noted in \cite[page 359]{GaTa08} the proof of the result in \cite{Diaz1980} contains a gap.
+Recently, the sufficiency part of Jones' result, i.e.\ the case of $X_2=\R^d$, has been generalized to parabolic differential operators of second order with suitable variable coefficients in \cite{EnGFPS19} where also a quantitative approximation result has been obtained for the heat equation, together with some applications.